 The Company can change the Terms and Conditions of Investment with the approval of BaFin.
-This may have an effect on the investor's rights.
+A change in the Terms and Conditions of Investment can also change regulations affecting the investor.
 For instance, by changing the Terms and Conditions of Investment, the Company can change the fund's investment policy or increase the costs to be charged to the fund.
 The Company can additionally change the investment policy within the statutorily and contractually permissible investment spectrum, and thus without changing the Terms and Conditions of Investment and without BaFin approval.
 This can result in a change to the risk associated with the fund.